 Are you applying for a life insurance policy?
-Are you nervous about your application’s medical questions, or worse, your medical exam?
+Are you nervous about your application’s medical questions or, worse, your medical exam?

 That’s why we wanted to clarify what these questions are before you apply.